Health Library

 • Injuries involving the growth center of the bone

-There may also be deformities that are a result of the soft tissues and not the bones, such as with arthrogryposis and burns.
+There may also be deformities that are a result of soft tissues and not bones, such as with arthrogryposis and burns.

-The symptoms of limb deformity can range from a mild difference in the appearance of a leg or arm to major loss of function of the use of an extremity.
+The symptoms of limb deformity can range from a mild difference in how a leg or arm looks to major loss of use of an arm or leg.

 For instance, you may notice that your child has a significant limp.
-If there is deformity in the extremity, the patient may develop arthritis as they get older, especially if the lower extremities are involved.
-Patients often seek medical attention due to the appearance of the extremity (it looks different from the other side).
+If there is deformity in the limb, the patient may develop arthritis as they get older, especially if the legs are involved.
+Patients often seek medical attention when one limb looks different than the other.

 Treatment depends on what limb has the deformity and the amount of deformity present.
 For example, there may be loss of function of the leg or arm.
 Cosmetic issues may also be a concern for the patient and their family.

 If there are problems with the arms, the goal is to improve the appearance and function of the arm.
 Treatment of leg problems try to correct the deformity that may cause arthritis as the child gets older.
-If the problem is leg length, where the legs are not "equal," the goal is equalization (making the legs the same length).
+If the problem is leg length, where the legs are not "equal," the goal is to make the legs the same length.

 Non-surgical